How long should I charge my laptop battery?

 After purchasing a new laptop computer or battery for your laptop, we recommend that the battery be charged for no less than 24-hours.
-This helps ensure that the battery is fully charged, and helps with the batteries life expectancy.
+A 24-hour charge makes sure the battery is fully charged and helps with the batteries life expectancy.
 Once it is fully charged, you should not discharge it fully, if possible.
 Lithium-ion batteries (the type used in modern laptop computers) are strained, and may be weakened, when they are fully discharged.
 Doing so frequently can shorten your battery's lifespan.

-Don't worry about overcharging your battery; modern laptops will stop charging your battery when it is fully charged, and switch over to AC power while the laptop is plugged in.
+Don't worry about overcharging your battery; modern laptops will stop charging your battery when it is fully charged, and switch over to AC power while the laptop is plugged into an outlet.

-If you are excited to use your new laptop, it can still be used while plugged in.
+If you are excited to use your new laptop, it can still be used while it is plugged into an outlet.
 However, we suggest not unplugging it until it's been charged for that length of time.